Family photoshoots are a great way to freeze beautiful memories forever.

 7. Make it special

-Ask your clients to add one accessory to their outfits which means a lot to them.
+Ask your clients to add one accessory to their outfits that means a lot to them.

 It could be a gift they got themselves with their first job, even a wedding ring, perhaps.
 Even a prop, say a baby’s crib or a squeaky toy the kids had fun with while growing up could make the photograph extra special for them.